joola/joola/docs/About.md

 layout: doc
 title: About the Joola project
-description: Read about Joola development and how you can help.
+description: Read about our project, architecture & concept and ways you can contribute.

 ---